 Laminate kitchen flooring

-Like wood and tile it’s one of the harder kitchen surfaces and noisier underfoot than vinyl, linoleum and cork.
-It can’t be refinished it it’s damaged either.
+Like wood and tile, it’s one of the harder kitchen surfaces and noisier underfoot than vinyl, linoleum and cork.
+It can’t be refinished if it’s damaged either.

 Polished concrete kitchen floors

 Polished concrete flooring, for a contemporary kitchen, is definitely worth considering.
 There are a wide range of colors and finishes, allowing this to be a creative choice if you're looking at modern kitchen ideas.

-It’s a hard-wearing flooring and ideal for heavy foot traffic and home with pets, and it’s easy to keep clean as well.
-And while polished concrete has a sheen it’s actually non-slip.
+It’s a hard-wearing flooring, ideal for heavy foot traffic and a home with pets, and it’s easy to keep clean as well.
+And while polished concrete has a sheen, it’s actually non-slip.
 Of course, it won’t be the kindest on dropped objects because it is hard, nor provide any give underfoot.

 Polished concrete plus underfloor heating is a good combination, and in sunny rooms it will absorb and hold heat.